-- 1. 300mm adjacent to a boundary line. - The dimension below eaves, balconies and car ports can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
-Any external flue joints must be sealed with suitable silicon sealant. - 1,500mm between a vertical flue terminal and a window or dormer window. - 4.
+- 1. 300mm adjacent to a boundary line. - 2.
+The dimension below eaves, gutters, pipes and drains can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
+External flue joints must be sealed with suitable silicon sealant. - 3.
+1,500mm between a vertical flue terminal and a window or dormer window. - 4.
 1,200mm between terminals facing each other. - 5.
-Vertical flue clearance, 300mm adjacent to a boundary line, unless it will cause a nuisance.
-BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - 600mm distance to a boundary line, unless it will cause a nuisance.
-BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - 7.
-600mm minimum clearance from a skylight to a vertical flue. - 8.
+Vertical flue clearance, 300mm adjacent to a boundary line unless it will cause a nuisance.
+BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines - 6.
+600m distance to a boundary line, unless it will cause a nuisance.
+BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - $7. \ \ 600 mm \ minimum \ clearance \ from \ a \ skylight \ to \ a \ vertical \ flue.$ - 8.
 Vertical flue clearance, 500mm to non-combustible building material, and 1,500mm clearance to combustible building material. - 9.
-300mm above, below and either side of an opening door, air vent or opening window. - 10.
-600mm diagonally to an opening door, air vent or opening window. - 11.
-300mm to an internal or external corner. - 12.
-2,000mm below a Velux window, 600mm above or to either side of the Velux window. - 400mm from a pitched roof or in regions with heavy snow fall 500mm. - 14.
-500mm clearance to any vertical structure on a roof, 600mm to room sealed flue or 1,500 to an open flue. - 15.
-200mm below eaves and 75mm below gutters, pipe and drains.
+300mm above, below and either side of an opening door, air vent or opening window. - 10.600mm diagonally to an opening door, air vent or opening window. - 11.300mm to an internal or external corner.
+This does not apply to building protrusions less than 450mm. - 12.2,000mm below a Velux window, 600mm above or to either side of the Velux window. - 13.400mm from a pitched roof or 500mm in regions with heavy snow fall - 14.500mm clearance to any vertical structure on a roof, 600mm to room sealed flue or 1,500 to an open flue. - 15.200mm below eaves and 75mm below gutters, pipe and drains.

-- 16. The dimension below eaves, balconies and car ports can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
-Any external flue joints must be sealed with suitable silicon sealant. - 17.
+- 16.The dimension below eaves, balconies and car ports can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
+External flue joints must be sealed with suitable silicon sealant. - 17.
 Flue clearance must be at least 300mm from the ground.
-Terminal guards must be fitted if the flue is less than 2 metres from the ground or if a person could come into contact with the flue terminal. - 18.
-600mm distance to a surface facing a terminal, unless it will cause a nuisance.
+Terminal guards must be fitted if the flue is less than 2 metres from the ground or if a person could come into contact with the flue terminal. - 18.600mm distance to a surface facing a terminal, unless it will cause a nuisance.
 BS 5440: Part 1 recommends that care is taken when siting terminals in relation to surfaces facing a terminal.

-Note:
+Note

-- ► Installations in car ports are not recommended. - ► The flue cannot be lower than 1,000mm from the top of a light well due to the build up of combustion products. - ➤ Dimensions from a flue terminal to a fanned air inlet to be determined by the ventilation equipment manufacturer.
+- Installations in car ports are not recommended. - ► The flue cannot be lower than 1,000mm from the top of a light well due to the build up of combustion products. - Dimensions from a flue terminal to a fanned air inlet to be determined by the ventilation equipment manufacturer. - A flue terminal guard should be fitted over a terminal, if persons could come into contact with the terminal, or it could be subject to damage and where the terminal is less than 2,000mm from the finished floor level.